norahmaryam/norahmaryam.github.io/content/posts/papermod/slow-is-smooth-part-1/index.md

 ---
 title: "Slow is smooth, and smooth is fast - Part 1"
-summary: How a software delivery team used a data-driven approach to remove friction and deliver faster
+summary: Part 1 of how a software delivery team used a data-driven approach to remove friction and deliver faster.
+It lays the backdrop and expands on the friction in the system
 date: 2024-01-01
 series: ["PaperMod"]
 weight: 2